Stardates and

 Fact: In STAR TREK II: THE WRATH OF KHAN, the Project Genesis video proposal was recorded by Dr. Carol Marcus on Stardate 7130.4.
 After Stardate 8130.4, Admiral Kirk states that the tape was made "about a year ago."

-Fact: In STAR TREK II: THE WRATH OF KHAN, on Stardate 8130.4, Khan has been stranded on Ceti Alpha Five for 15 years, since Stardate 3143.3 in the episode "SPACE SEED" -- which, according to The Original Series Stardate calculations above, would have taken place on June 28, 2266.
-Therefore, Stardate 8130.4 must take place after June 28, 2281.
+Fact: In STAR TREK II: THE WRATH OF KHAN, on Stardate 8130.4, Khan has been stranded on Ceti Alpha Five for 15 years, since Stardate 3143.3 in the episode "SPACE SEED" -- which, according to The Original Series Stardate calculations above, would have taken place on July 4, 2266.
+Therefore, Stardate 8130.4 must take place after July 4, 2281 (assuming Khan is talking about Earth years and not Ceti Alpha Five years).

 Fact: In STAR TREK II: THE WRATH OF KHAN, on Stardate 8130.3, Dr. McCoy gives Admiral Kirk a bottle of Romulan Ale (vintage 2283) for his birthday.
-Therefore, Stardate 8130.3 must take place after 2283.
+Therefore, Stardate 8130.3 must take place after 2283 (assuming 2283 is an Earth year, and not a Romulan year or a Stardate).

 Fact: In STAR TREK III: THE SEARCH FOR SPOCK, around Stardate 8210.3, Starfleet Commander Morrow states that the U.S.S.
 Enterprise is twenty years old.
 An officer later refers to Uhura as a twenty-year space veteran.